AsaKientz/DSI-Capstone-I/README.md

 ![alt text](/images/post_count_by_type_ei.png)

-One theory for the heavy skew in INxx participation could be that these types tend to explore information and patterns deeply, so a site where they can discuss their thoughts and understand personality differences
+One theory for the heavy skew in INxx participation could be that these types tend to explore information and patterns deeply, so a site where they can discuss their thoughts and understand personality differences.

 Though it seems clear the user frequency distribution is not uniform, a Chi-squared test can confirm this.
 With a Null Hypothesis that each of the 16 user types would be uniformly represented in user counts, the Chi-squared p-value of 0.0 allows the Null Hypothesis to be formally rejected.